marcosh/marcosh.github.io/_posts/2016-07-09-elm-event-sourcing.markdown

 that does exactly what the `update` function in the standard Elm Architecture does.

+If you'd like to see a working application built using this approach, I created a very simple one.
+You could find the code [here](https://github.com/marcosh/elm-escqrs/blob/master/EsMain.elm).

 ## Conclusion

 Event sourcing is somehow already present in the Elm Architecture, but not at a userland level.
 Anyway, as we saw, it is quite straightforward to bring it at the user level.